 The Opal has two playgrounds with equipment to support their motor skills and general development.

-Opal School has its own lunchroom which also serves as a therapy room for Speech and Occupational Therapists.
-As Opal School is attached to the main school, pupils also have access to the library, ICT suite, main playground via the Opal playground (for older pupils), both school halls for PE and assembly.
+Opal has its own lunchroom which also serves as a therapy room for Speech and Occupational Therapists.
+As Opal is attached to the main school, pupils also have access to the library, ICT suite, main playground via the Opal playground (for older pupils), both school halls for PE and assembly.

 A Sensory Room is also on site to support pupil’s sensory development.
 We also have a, ‘Calm Room’ to support pupils with sensory regulation and for Occupational Therapy.